Sisters of the Flame

-Welcome to the Sanctuary of Brigid’s flamekeeping cill, Sisters of the Flame.
+Welcome to the Sanctuary of Brigid’s flamekeeping circle, Sisters of the Flame.
 Our first flame was lit on December 19, 2019, created from Brigit’s Flame in Kildare, Ireland and Bridie’s Flame from the Isle of Lewis in the Hebrides, Scotland.

 What is flamekeeping?
-Read on to learn a bit about the herstory of Brigid’s flame, and to get more info about our flamekeeping cill.
+Read on to learn a bit about the herstory of Brigid’s flame, and to get more info about our flamekeeping circle.

 A Brief Herstory of Flamekeeping